dglazkov/polymath/README.md

 You can also revoke a key with `python3 -m config.host access revoke <user_vanity_id>`

+## Content

+Hosts should only host content for public access that they have the rights to.

+The intention of a polymath host is not to make the content available for scraping for arbitrary use, but specifically to be used by a polymath client to mix into a prompt to return a polymath answer.

 ## Developing

 It's recommended to use `virtualenv` to manage your python environment for this project.